radius-project/radius/docs/contributing/contributing-code/contributing-code-tests/running-noncloud-functional-tests.md

   - Run tests
   - Delete any cloud resources that were created

-We have a separate scheduled job (`purge-test-resources.yaml`) that will delete cloud resources that are left behind.
+We have two separate scheduled jobs (`purge-aws-test-resources.yaml` and `purge-azure-test-resources.yaml`) that will delete cloud resources that are left behind.
 This can happen when the test run is cancelled or times out.

 ## Configuration